SamiSha99/hat-point-click-framework/README.md

-# Point and Click Framework v1.0.0
+# Point and Interact Framework v1.0.0
 A framework made for modding puporses that allows modders to create point and click interactivity between the player and the world around them.
 The system is entirely built upon "Hat_HUD" a system found in the game with the addition of interactivity through actors and Kismet functionality.

 The implementation is quick and simple and allows a lot of customizability through changing the mouse look, colors when Un/Hovering and size.